nesvoboda/socrates/README.md

 * Program runs for a long time, philosophers don't die when they should live,
 * If philosophers die, their death should be shown in less than 10ms.

-Socrates checks these two requrements for you!
+Socrates checks these two requirements for you!

 ### What is inside?